 Do you have yellow, thick, brittle toenails that are embarrassing when exposed?
 If you answered yes, you may be showing signs of nail fungus.
-Nail fungus, otherwise known as Onychomycosis, is a common fungal infection of the toenail that affects many people.
-A few common causes of Onychomycosis are family genetics, shoes and socks that don't allow enough air flow , not completely drying fett after bathing, sharing communal facilities such as a fitness center, public showers and wearing nail polish for an extended period of time.
+Nail fungus, otherwise known as onychomycosis, is a common fungal infection of the toenail that affects many people.
+A few common causes of onychomycosis are: shoes and socks that don't allow enough air flow , not completely drying fett after bathing, sharing communal facilities such as a fitness center, public showers and wearing nail polish for an extended period of time.
 Nail fungus can also be passed from person to person.
-There are several treatments for Onychomycosis including oral medications, topical antifungals, surgical removal, and one of our newest treatments, Genesis Plus laser treatment.
-Many of our patients prefer laser treatment for their fungal nails and plantar warts because there is no medications or anesthesia involved.
+There are several treatments for onychomycosis including oral medications, topical antifungals, surgical removal, and one of our newest treatments, Genesis Plus laser treatment.
+Many of our patients prefer laser treatment for their fungal nails because there is no medication or anesthesia involved.

 How does it work with fungal nails?

-Our laser treatments require no anesthesia and can usually take up to 10-15 minutes depending on how many fungal nails need to be treated.
-There are a total of two laser treatments within a six week time frame.
+Our laser treatment requires no anesthesia and can take up to 10-15 minutes depending on how many nails need to be treated.
+Two treatments are given six weeks apart..
 Our Genesis Plus laser generates enough heat to penetrate the fungus and other pathogens found underneath the nail tissue.
 Once the fungal nail is penetrated, a new healthy nail will begin to grow out.
-To prevent the fungal infection from recurring, we dispense antifungal foot spray to spray into your closed toe shoes which you can purchase at Toetallyfeet.com.
+To prevent the fungal infection from recurring, we dispense antifungal spray for your closed toe shoes .
 Every patient who has laser treatment will also receive a free shoe sterilization treatment, an estimated $45.00 value!
-Our shoe sterilization process is an 8 minute process that uses ultraviolet lights to minimize shoe odors and kill fungus causing bacteria.
-Your feet will feel clean, fresh and healthy after every laser treatment visit.
-You can also purchase our antifungal topical to apply morning & evening after showering on Toetallyfeet.com.
+The shoe sterilization is an 8 minute process that uses ultraviolet light to minimize shoe odors and kill fungus -causing bacteria.
+It is recommended that you apply a topical antifungal between the two laser sessions to prevent any additional fungal from forming beneath the nails.